-This page is a complete guide to All About Chateauneuf du Pape Wine offering an in-depth look at all the top Chateauneuf du Pape wines and producers, with wine tasting notes, wine and food pairing tips, images, details on the best wines, styles and characteristics of each estate in the Southern Rhone Valley, history of the top properties, information on the soils, terroir and wine making with links to producer profiles for all the top wineries in the Chateauneuf du Pape appellation.
+This page is a complete guide to All About Chateauneuf du Pape Wine offering an in-depth look at all the top Chateauneuf du Pape wines, producers, wine tasting notes, wine and food pairing tips, images, details on the best wines, styles and characteristics of each estate in the Southern Rhone with histories on the top properties, information on the soils, terroir, wine making with links to producer profiles for all the top wineries in the Chateauneuf du Pape appellation.
 You can also read about the different grapes planted in Chateauneuf du Pape to produce wine.
-Guide to grapes for wine making in the Rhone Valley The links on the left side of the page are to complete profiles, histories, wine tasting notes and links to by the wines you can read about.
+Guide to grapes for wine making in the Rhone Valley The links on the left side of the page connect to detailed pages to the wines, producers you want to read about.

 History of Chateauneuf du Pape